bigeasy/mvcc/mvcc.md

+MVCC is a collection of utilities for implement multi-version concurrency control (MVCC) using a Strata b-tree.

+MVCC is an implementation of transactions that uses a version number to track the updates specific to a particular transaction.
+The key for each record is a composite of the user specified key and the version number of the transaction.
+The version number is simply an ever-incrementing integer used to obtain a version for updates to all the b-trees for a transaction in a database.

-Every time a process performs an operation on a given key in some temporary tree, Strata actually modifies that key, creating a "composite" key using its original value and the version number.
-Thus, each key in a tree is differentiated from the same key in other trees by its version; they are no longer the same key at all, and gain chronological (relatively, at least) information in addition to positional/relational information.
+Changes to a tree mean appending a new record with the user key and a new version.
+Each key in a tree is differentiated from the same key in other trees by its version; they are no longer the same key at all, and gain chronological (relatively, at least) information in addition to positional/relational information.
 Multiple processes can operate on multiple keys without conflicting in this manner, since each process is isolated to its own tree.

 Multi-version concurrency control (MVCC) is a way of managing concurrency, in this case for b-trees in Strata.
 The idea is to design an algorithm that